Latest posts by Aran Davies (see all)

 - MVC architecture can be applied to most modern programming languages.

-- Easily managing, maintaining, debugging large and complex projects.
+- Easily managing, maintaining, and debugging large and complex projects.

 - The ability to easily test a web application.
 MVC architecture can be used in TDD (Test Driven Development) applications.